aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/generate-document-from-template/_index.md

 In the ever-evolving landscape of document creation, Aspose.Note for .NET stands out as a powerful tool for generating dynamic documents effortlessly.
 Whether you're dealing with reports, invoices, or personalized documents, this tutorial will guide you through the process of generating a document from a template using Aspose.Note for .NET.
 ## Prerequisites
 Before diving into the step-by-step guide, ensure you have the following prerequisites in place:
-1. Aspose.Note for .NET Library: Download and install the library from the [official Aspose.Note for .NET documentation](https://reference.aspose.com/note/net/).
+1. Aspose.Note for .NET Library: Download and install the library from the [Aspose.Note for .NET documentation](https://reference.aspose.com/note/net/).
 2. Document Template: Prepare a template document in the OneNote format (with a .one extension).
 This will serve as the foundation for your dynamically generated document.
 ## Import Namespaces
 Make sure to include the necessary namespaces in your project: